 The American Association of Swine Veterinarians Foundation is pleased to offer the Hogg Scholarship, established to honor the memory of longtime AASV member and swine industry leader Alex Hogg.
-Applications for the $10,000 scholarship will be accepted until Feb.
-1, and the scholarship recipient will be announced March 10 during the Foundation Luncheon at the AASV 2019 Annual Meeting in Orlando.
+Applications for the $10,000 scholarship will be accepted until Jan.
+31, and the scholarship recipient will be announced on March 8 during the Foundation Luncheon at the AASV 2020 Annual Meeting in Atlanta, Ga.

-The scholarship application requirements are outlined below, and on the AASV website.
+The scholarship application requirements can be found on the AASV website.